dlstreamer/pipeline-server/docs/defining_pipelines.md

 ## OpenVINO<sup>&#8482;</sup> Toolkit's Intermediate Representation

-Intel(R) DL Streamer Pipeline Server applications and pipelines use deep learning models in the OpenVINO<sup>&#8482;</sup> Toolkit's [Intermediate Representation](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_IR_and_opsets.html) format (`IR`).
+The Pipeline Server applications and pipelines use deep learning models in the OpenVINO<sup>&#8482;</sup> Toolkit's [Intermediate Representation](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_IR_and_opsets.html) format (`IR`).
 A model in the `IR` format is represented by two files: